millosolomillo/node-red-contrib-lasertag/README.md

   - Configuration of all the clients at the beginning of game at the same time.
   - Log in each player shots received for satistics.
 Also log corrupted IR packages (due to collisions?)
   - Friendly fire switch.

+- Flows should be standard for any type of "player" (human, grenade, referee, medkit, etc.) so the programming is always the same.
+  In this way, type of "player" could be changed in configuration.

 -------------------------------